China Tour/Radio DXpedition:

 Interesting recording of 1521 kHz as heard in Beijing (via my Sony ICF-SW7600GR) using just its loopstick-antenna in the Beijing Doubletree Hilton Hotel in s.w.
 Beijing - 05nov2013_1752ut - Beautiful Chinese music (Lin Hai - 'Pipa Language') mixing with a Siberian Russian stn., and tidbits of Saudi Arabia (2 megawatts) and others.
 (6:43)

-My little joke image - actually CNR is the Worlds most complex-networked broadcaster now.
-Many mediumwave frequencies at night have several CNR stations simulcasting the same 1 of 13 CNR AM/FM broadcasting channels, including the Chinese Opera Service in 1143 kHz that was amazingly audible with a 500 ms echo between two dominating MW stations (see the WRTH 2013) all over China during November 2013 - the best recording I made was in Xian, Shaanxi, China (on 100.4 FM in Xian as well) - this CNR Progmam of the Chinese Opera became my favourite radio "entertainment" channels during my stay whilst kicking back in the various hotels I stayed and DXed in.
+(Politically and idealogically neutral commentary from SpM) - My little joke image - actually CNR is the Worlds most complex-networked broadcaster now.
+Many mediumwave frequencies at night have several CNR stations simulcasting the same 1 of 13 CNR AM/FM broadcasting channels, including the Chinese Opera Service in 1143 kHz that was amazingly audible with a 500 ms echo between two dominating MW stations (see the WRTH 2013) all over China during November 2013 - the best recording I made was in Xian, Shaanxi, China (on 100.4 FM in Xian as well) - this CNR Progmam of the Chinese Opera became my favorite radio "entertainment" channels during my stay whilst kicking back in the various hotels I stayed and DXed in.

 Not all of these recordings were very perfect and are replete with somewhat quite hilarious commentery by myself, and were recorded speaker-to-mic method so I could talk during the recordings in various attempts to describe, comment, exclaim (and so forth) about the DX reception on the AMAZING mediumwave/AM broadcast-band in China!
 Going there is amazing, and I certainly hope these recorings give a glimpse of what AMBCB DX sounds like in China!
 Way cool!
 Enjoy!
 Stephen P. McGreevy, 14 March 2014 (about the date this page mostly completed).